What are noradrenergic agents?

 Noradrenergic agents are medicines that regulate levels of a neurotransmitter called noradrenaline in the body.

-Noradrenergic agents used to treat autistic people include antidepressants, medicines for high blood pressure, and medicines to improve attention.
+Noradrenergic agents used to treat autistic people include:

 Who are noradrenergic agents for?

-Noradrenergic agents are typically used for people who have anxiety, depression or high blood pressure.
+Noradrenergic agents are typically used for people who have anxiety, depression, ADHD or high blood pressure.
+Some are also used to help people who have problems with sleep or severe irritability.

 What is noradrenergic therapy used for?

-In autistic people, noradrenergic agents are used to reduce anxiety, depression, hyperactivity, irritability, aggression and self-harming behaviour.
+In autistic children, noradrenergic agents are used to reduce anxiety, depression, sleep problems, hyperactivity , impulsivity, irritability, aggression and self-injurious behaviour.

 Where does noradrenergic therapy come from?